-The aftermath of any disaster that has directly affected your house can often be a traumatic situation that is filled with stress and uncertainty.
-Paul Davis provides the following tips and information that will help provide a smoother recovery process.
+Having to deal with the aftermath of a disaster that has affected your home can be stressful and often, traumatic.
+Paul Davis provides the following information and tips that will help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (706) 733-2331

-- Obviously, it’s extremely important to make sure you and your family (and don’t forget your pets) are secure and that you contact your friends and relatives to assure them that you are all safe.
+- Obviously, it is always important to make sure you and your family (and don’t forget pets) are safe and that you contact your friends and relatives to inform them that you are all safe.

 - Report the damage to your insurance company as soon as you can.

-- Keep a listing of any household goods or personal belongings you have discarded and receipts for any expenses you incur in protecting your property.
+- Keep a listing of any and all household goods or personal belongings that you have discarded and receipts for any expenses you incur while protecting your property.

 Water Damage Tips

-- Be Safe: Water events can present several potential safety hazards to occupants.
-The potential for slips and falls and electric shock are very real.
+- Be Safe: A water event can present several possible safety hazards to occupants.
+The potential for electric shock and slips and falls are very real.
 Also, items soaked with water can be very heavy.
-Only perform tasks that can be done safely.
+Only handle tasks that can be done so safely.

-- Electrical: Turn off the power to affected rooms of the property.
-Never operate your television or other electrical appliances while you are standing on wet flooring.
+- Electrical: Be sure to turn off the power to affected rooms of the home.
+Never operate your television or other electrical appliances while standing on wet flooring.

-- Air Conditioning: Turn the air conditioner on to speed up drying in summertime or in humid areas of the country.
+- Air Conditioning: Turn on your air conditioner to aid in drying during the summer or in humid areas of the country.

-- Floors: Get rid of as much standing water as possible, using towels or a mop.
-(Do not use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using a mop or towels.
+(Never use a vacuum cleaner.)

-- Clothing/Fabrics: Transfer wet items to dry areas.
-Do not let draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Transfer wet items to a dry place.
+Don’t let draperies to remain in contact with wet floors or carpeting.

 Fire Damage Tips

-You’ve suffered a fire loss.
-While you are waiting for us to arrive, below are some suggestions to help deal with the damage:
+You have suffered a fire loss.
+While you are waiting for help to arrive, below are some suggestions to help deal with the damage:

-- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home completely safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to put out the fire, and scrapes and cuts from exposed, sharp edges are very real.
-Only perform tasks that can be completed safely.
+- Be Safe: Never reenter affected areas of the home until fire officials have deemed the scene completely safe.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from the water used to put out the fire, and cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be done completely safely.

-- Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
-Even for a short time, entry by a person can cause extra damage.
+- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
+Even for a small amount of time, entry by a person can lead to more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Don’t any TV, stereo or electronic appliances until they have been checked by a technician.
-If the electricity is off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Don’t any stereo, TV or other electrical appliances until they have been inspected by a technician.
+If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Doors: Shut all doors in affected rooms to localize smoke odors as much as possible.
+- Doors: Shut doors in affected rooms to restrict smoke odors as much as possible.

-- Food Items: Do not eat food items exposed to smoke or any canned goods that have been subjected to excessive heat.
+- Food Items: Never consume food items exposed to smoke or any canned items that have been subjected to excessive heat.

-- Pets: Move any pets to a safe environment until your property has been cleaned and restored.
+- Pets: Move any and all pets to a clean environment until your home has been cleaned and restored.